Aluko battles Oshoala again as Juventus face Barcelona in Champions League | Goal.com

 Wednesday’s match will revive the rivalry between these Nigerian players after they met in the 2016 English FA Cup final at Wembley, with Oshoala securing her first silverware.

-It will also be their third meeting in all competitions, having first met in an English Women's Super League tie as Aluko and her former Chelsea side won 2-0 with against Oshoala's Arsenal in April 2016.
+It will also be their fifth meeting in all competitions, having first met in an English Women's Super League tie as Aluko's then Chelsea side won 1-0 with against Oshoala's Liverpool in April 2015.

+In the previous four occasions, the 32-year-old England star won thrice - all in WSL matches, while the Super Falcons forward managed a win with Arsenal in the 2016 Cup final.

 The Nigeria-born ex-England international scored 14 goals in 22 games as Juventus won the Italian Serie A to earn a maiden qualification ticket to compete in this year's Champions League.